 The famous Japanese artist, painter, and printmaker, Katsushika Hokusai (1760 - 1849), is best known for his woodblock print series Thirty-Six Views of Mount Fuji

 This origami paper pack includes:

-200 sheets of high-quality origami paper
+- 200 sheets of high-quality origami paper

-12 colorful woodblock prints
+- 12 colorful woodblock prints

-Vibrant and bright colors
+- Vibrant and bright colors

-6 x 6 inch (15 cm) squares
+- 6 x 6 inch (15 cm) squares

-Step-by-step instructions for 5 easy-to-fold origami projects
+- Step-by-step instructions for 5 easy-to-fold origami projects

 These origami papers were developed to enhance the creative work of origami artists and paper crafters.
 The pack contains 12 carefully selected prints, and all of the papers are printed with coordinating colors on the reverse to provide aesthetically pleasing combinations in origami models that show both the front and back.Warm up your origami skills with included instructions for 5 classic origami models:

-Mother and Baby Duck
+- Mother and Baby Duck

-draws inspiration from the modern and traditional arts of Asia to create designs for its lines of journals, stationery, gift wrapping products and origami paper.
+draws inspiration from the modern and traditional cultures of Asia to create its language workbooks and resources, journals, stationery, gift wrapping products and origami paper.
 It is a division of Tuttle Publishing, a leading publisher of books on the languages, history, art and cultures of Asia.
 The company was founded in 1832 in Rutland, Vermont (USA) and opened a branch in Tokyo, Japan in 1948.Katsushika Hokusai

 (1830-32)--he also illustrated board games, drawing instruction books, paper lanterns and dioramas.
 Hokusai produced more than 30,000 works in his long career, and greatly influenced the impressionist painters of the nineteenth century; Monet acquired 23 of his pieces, while Degas cited Hokusai as the inspiration behind his sketches of the human form.